riscv-software-src/riscv-perf-model/traces/docker_stf_trace_gen/doc/adding-workloads.md

 }

 # 2. Add build logic for your workload type
+# no the build logic is done in the yaml fil need to udpat ehat
 elif workload_type == "my-benchmark":
     # Your build logic here
     benchmarks = get_my_benchmark_list()